The-Orange-Squad/AIDA/README.md

 2. Choose the option to enable or disable web search results from AIDA.

 3. A confirmation message will be provided, and your web search settings will be updated accordingly.

+### AIDA Modifications

+With this new feature, you can give AIDA custom instructions to follow.
+Here's how:

+1. Type `/chatbot build` in a text channel.

+2. A modal dialog will appear, allowing you to enter your custom instructions.

+3. After submitting your instructions, a new "AIDA modification" will be created for your profile.

+4. You can view your AIDA modifications using the `/chatbot list` command.

+5. To delete an AIDA modification, use the `/chatbot delete` command.

+### Chatting with an AIDA Modification

+To chat with an AIDA modification, follow these steps:

+1. Type `/persona` in a text channel.

+2. Select the ID of the AIDA modification you want to chat with.

+3. AIDA will respond to your message based on the configured personality and the content of your message.

 ## Contributing